Consolidated B-32 Dominator: Operational history

 In July 1945, the 386th Bomb Squadron completed its transition to the B-32, flying six more combat missions before the war ended.
 On 13 August, the 386th BS moved from Luzon to Yontan Airfield on Okinawa and flew mostly photographic reconnaissance missions.
 On 15 August, Japan surrendered (documents signed 2 September), and the 386th's missions were intended to monitor Japan's compliance with the ceasefire and to gather information such as possible routes occupation forces could take into Tokyo.
 On 17 August, the B-32s were intercepted by Japanese fighters.
-During the two-hour engagement, the Dominators suffered only minor damage and none of their crew were injured.
+During the two-hour engagement, the Dominators suffered only minor damage and none of their crew was injured.
 "Though the B-32 gunners later claimed to have damaged one fighter and 'probably destroyed' two others, surviving Japanese records list no losses for that day or next."
-Based on the Japanese action on the 17 August, U.S. commanders felt that it was important to continue the reconnaissance missions over Tokyo so they could determine if it was an isolated incident or an indication that Japan would reject the ceasefire and continue fighting.
+Based on the Japanese action on 17 August, U.S. commanders felt that it was important to continue the reconnaissance missions over Tokyo so they could determine if it was an isolated incident or an indication that Japan would reject the ceasefire and continue fighting.

 On 18 August 1945, four Dominators were given the task of photographing many of the targets covered on the previous day; however, mechanical problems caused two to be pulled from the flight.
 Over Japan, a formation of 14 A6M Zeros and three N1K2-J Shiden-Kai (George) fighters (apparently mis-identified as Ki-44 Tojos by the American crews) attacked the remaining two U.S. aircraft.
 Saburō Sakai, a Japanese ace, said later that there was concern that the Dominators were attacking.
 Another Japanese ace, Sadamu Komachi, stated in a 1978 Japanese magazine article that the fighter pilots could not bear to see American bombers flying serenely over a devastated Tokyo.

 The B-32 Dominator Hobo Queen II (s/n 42-108532) was flying at 20000 ft when the Japanese fighters took off and received no significant damage.
-Hobo Queen II claimed two Zeros destroyed in the action as well as a probable Shiden-Kai.
-Japanese records show that no aircraft were lost.
+Hobo Queen II claimed two Zeros destroyed in the action as well as a probable Shiden-Kai (though the Japanese lost no aircraft).
 The other Dominator was flying 10000 ft below Hobo Queen II when the fighters took off.
 The fighters heavily damaged that Dominator, initially wounding the dorsal gunner and then seriously wounding two other members.
-Photographer Staff Sergeant Joseph Lacharite was wounded in the legs (his recovery required several years).
+Photographer Staff Sergeant Joseph Lacharite was wounded in the legs (his recovery spanned several years).
 Sergeant Anthony Marchione, a photographer's assistant, helped Lacharite and then was fatally wounded himself.
 Marchione was the last American to die in air combat in World War II.
 Despite the damage, the Dominator returned to Okinawa.
 However, the incident precipitated the removal of propellers from all Japanese fighters as per the terms of the ceasefire agreement, beginning 19 August 1945.
 The last B-32 combat photo reconnaissance mission was completed on 28 August, during which two B-32s were destroyed in separate accidents, with 15 of the 26 crewmen killed.
 On 30 August, the 386th Bomb Squadron stood down from operations.